 ~By James Matichuk, artist, writer, pastor

-One of the best infographics that simplifies and sums up content creation is on GaryVaynerchuk.com.
+One of the best infographics that simplifies and sums up content creation is this one from GaryVaynerchuk.com.

 Hey!
 I’m Devani, a multi-passionate creator who enjoys honing the craft of writing (mostly;)), photography, cooking, podcasting, learning about business, and growing brands.
 I co-host the iCreateDaily Podcast with LeAura Alderson (my mom), and co-own the iCreateDaily brand.
 I hope through the content and products we produce, you will be inspired to start, sustain, and succeed in your goals.